Mentor Divorce Lawyer

 Shared parenting is always an option to resolve custody disputes in a divorce.
 Shared Parenting is defined as an order that the following is specified: that the child shall reside alternately for specific periods with each of the parents; that the parents shall share decision-making authority as to the important decisions affecting the welfare of the child; and that one parent is designated the residential parent for school attendance purposes.
 During the divorce process, either parent may request that the Court consider ordering Shared Parenting.
 The Court, in determining whether to make that order, shall consider the following factors: the same factors as to be considered for determining custody and whether the parents will be able to cooperate and generally agree concerning important decisions affecting the welfare of the child.
 Should the Court order Shared Parenting, the order can address these additional issues: a statement regarding when the child shall reside with each parent, or may provide that physical possession be shared by the parents in a manner to assure the child continuing contact with both parents and during the time the child resides with a parent, that parent shall decide all routine matters concerning the child.

-Contact Mentor Divorce Attorneys at Moseman Law Office, LLC
+Contact Mentor Divorce Attorney at Moseman Law Office, LLC

 While divorce is usually a difficult time with many emotions, it is vital that you take care of all legal aspects of the situation at hand.
 At Moseman Law Office, LLC, we have seen some who fail to do so, and it has caused them to lose out on securing properties and privileges that has hurt them for years to come.
-We are experienced divorce attorneys and we sympathize with your situation, which is why we are committed to providing our clients with optimal answers to help them navigate through this difficult time.
+Heather Moseman is an experienced divorce attorney in Mentor, Ohio, and she sympathizes with your situation, which is why we are committed to providing our clients with optimal answers to help them navigate through this difficult time.
 Contact us today and let us answer your questions and find the best solutions for your particular situation.

 Moseman Law Office, LLC